drasive/iot-motion-detector/README.md

 #### Turning light off
 When motion is not detected for the specified amount of time (configuration value "light_on_duration") the light is turned off.
 When motion is detected again while the light is still on the timer is reset.

-#### Polling light status
-As external factors can influence the state of the light (e.g. control with the Philips Hue app) is is polled periodically (configuration value "light_update_interval").
-The polling is paused while the status of the light does not need to be known.
-This request is blocking and can delay turning on/off the light (configuration value "hue_timeout").

 #### Serial Bus
 Information about interrupts, actions and requests are logged to the serial interface (USB port).